-Mr. Reitman is a lawyer by profession and received a B.A. with a major in Economics from Dartmouth College in Hanover, New Hampshire and a B.C.L. from McGill University.
-He is President and Chief Executive Officer of Reitmans (Canada) Limited, a retailing company which is listed on the Toronto Stock Exchange.
+Mr. Reitman received a B.A. with a major in Economics from Dartmouth College in Hanover, New Hampshire and a B.C.L. from McGill University.
+He is President and Chief Executive Officer of Reitmans (Canada) Limited, a retailing company which is listed on the TSX.

 Mme Saucier obtained a B.A. from Collège Marguerite-Bourgeois and a B.Comm. from the École des Hautes Études Commerciales, Université de Montréal and is a Fellow of the Institute of Chartered Accountants.
-She is a former Chair of the Canadian Institute of Chartered Accountants (CICA) and was Chair of the Joint Committee on Corporate Governance established by the CICA, Toronto Stock Exchange and Canadian Venture Exchange.
-Throughout her career she has been active on boards and the audit committees of major Canadian and international public companies.
+She is a former Chair of the Canadian Institute of Chartered Accountants ("CICA") and was Chair of the Joint Committee on Corporate Governance established by the CICA, the TSX and the Canadian Venture Exchange.
+Throughout her career, she has been active on boards and the audit committees of major Canadian and international public companies.

-Shareholders' Auditor Pre-Approval Policies and Procedures and Fees
+Shareholders' Auditors Pre-Approval Policies and Procedures and Fees

-Information regarding fees paid to the Shareholders' Auditor, KPMG LLP, in the years ended October 31, 2006 and 2005, and the related pre-approval policies and procedures, appears on page 65 of the Annual Report.
+Information regarding fees paid to the Shareholders' Auditors, KPMG LLP, in the years ended October 31, 2007 and 2006, and the related pre-approval policies and procedures, appears on page 64 of the 2007 Annual Report.